flutter/website/src/docs/get-started/install/_ios-setup.md

     $ flutter create my_app
     ```

- 2. A `my_app` directory will be created, containing Flutter's starter app.
+ 2. A `my_app` directory is created, containing Flutter's starter app.
 Enter this directory:

     ```terminal
     $ cd my_app
     ```

- 3. To launch the app in the Simulator, ensure that the Simulator is running and use:
+ 3. To launch the app in the Simulator, ensure that the Simulator is running and enter:

     ```terminal
     $ flutter run